benlansdell/ethome/docs/how-to.md

 When `recordings` is created, additional metadata is computed and accessible via:

 * `recordings.metadata` houses the following attributes:
-    * `details`: the metadata given to create_dataset
+    * `details`: all the metadata given to create_dataset
     * `videos`: list of videos given in `metadata`
     * `n_videos`: number of videos in DataFrame
     * `label_key`: associates numbers with text labels for each behavior
     * `reverse_label_key`: associates text labels for each behavior number
 * `recordings.pose`, houses pose information:
-    * `body_parts`: list of body parts loaded from the DLC/SLEAP file(s)
+    * `body_parts`: list of body parts loaded from the tracking file(s)
-    * `animals`: list of animals loaded from the DLC/SLEAP files(s)
+    * `animals`: list of animals loaded from the tracking files(s)
     * `animal_setup`: dictionary detailing animal parts and names
-    * `raw_track_columns`: all original columns names loaded from DLC/SLEAP
+    * `raw_track_columns`: all original columns names loaded from tracking

 ## 2 Interpolate low-confidence pose tracking

 Some simple support for interpolating low-confidence tracks in DLC/SLEAP is provided.
-Often predicted locations below a given confidence level are noisy and unreliable, and better tracks may be obtained by removing these predictions and interpolating from more confident predictions on either side of the uncertain prediction.
+Predicted positions below a given confidence level can be noisy and unreliable, and better tracks may be obtained by removing these predictions and interpolating from more confident predictions on either side of the uncertain prediction.

-You can achieve this with
+You can achieve this with:
 ```python
 from ethome import interpolate_lowconf_points
 interpolate_lowconf_points(recordings)